-- 88. The conduct of the Counterclaim Defendants orchestrating and carrying out the Black Cube Campaign has harmed West Face in a number of respects.
-First, it has sown the seeds of distrust and suspicion between West Face and its current and former employees by subjecting them to deceitful and invasive intrusions into their privacy, and the risk of false and harmful media attention and coverage. - 89.
-Second, it has harmed West Face's ability to attract and retain talented employees, knowing that they too may be subjected to deceitful and invasive retaliatory measures like those engaged in by Black Cube for or on behalf of the Catalyst Defendants. - 90.
-Third, it has resulted in the unlawful disclosure of West Face's confidential, and in at least one case privileged information, to operatives of Black Cube and ultimately to the Catalyst Defendants.
-The disclosure of West Face's confidential and/or privileged information, in violation of confidentiality obligations in employment agreements and professional obligations, to a competitor like Catalyst is inherently harmful. - 91.
-Fourth, the conduct of the Counterclaim Defendants in engaging or taking advantage of and utilizing the Black Cube Evidence to plant false and misleading media coverage concerning West Face was calculated to enshroud West Face in controversy and scandal, and to undermine its business by deterring investors and other market participants from doing business with West Face.
+- 97. 88.The conduct of the Counterclaim Defendants in orchestrating and carrying out the Black Cube Campaign has harmed West Face and Boland in a number of respects.
+First, it has sown the seeds of distrust and suspicion between among.
+West Face and its current and former employees by subjecting them to deceitful and invasive intrusions into their privacy, and the risk of false and harmful media attention and coverage. - 98.
+Second, it has harmed West Face's ability to attract and retain talented employees, knowing that they too may be subjected to deceitful and invasive retaliatory measures like those engaged in by Black Cube for or on behalf of the Catalyst Defendants. - 99.
+On.
+Third, it has resulted in the unlawful disclosure of West Face's confidential, and in at least one case privileged-\\information-to operatives of Black Cube and ultimately to the Counterclaim Defendants, including to all of the Catalyst Defendants.
+The disclosure of West Face's confidential and/or privileged information, in violation of confidentiality obligations in employment agreements and professional obligations, to both a competitor like Catalyst in business and an opponent in multiple lawsuits is inherently harmful.

+100. 91.
+Fourth, the conduct of the Counterclaim Defendants in engaging or taking advantage of and utilizing the Black Cube Evidence to plant false and misleading media coverage concerning West Face and Boland was calculated to enshroud shroud West Face and Boland in controversy and scandal, and to tarnish and undermine its their reputations and their business by deterring investors and other market participants from doing business with West Face and Boland.